marcusportmann/inception/README.md

 ### Checkout and build the Inception Framework on Windows

+Complete the following steps to setup a development environment on Windows.

 1. Checkout the Inception Framework by executing the following command in a Terminal window.
    ```